 Normal was never enough.
 It still isn't.

-Together we can build a community where children are happy, healthy, and living their best childhoods.
+Together we can create a community where all children are happy, healthy, and living their best childhoods.

 Discrimination, disproportionate poverty and unemployment, lack of investment, and policies that perpetuate disparities have led to a normal that does not provide equal opportunities for young children in our community.

 What has normal looked like in Kent County?

 Longstanding and persistent inequities in the economy, education systems, and overall health and well-being were made worse by the COVID-19 pandemic.
 As we continue to move forward, there is an urgent need to develop a different normal that is more inclusive, more just, and more intentional.

 More than one-third of all families — and nearly two-thirds of all Black families — struggle to pay for basic needs.